ARM-software/acle/README.md

 have been contributing since July 2021, when the ACLE specifications were released with an open source license.

-However, the ACLE is a collective project that was started few years ago, and that since then has seen the contribution of many people before it was released as an open source project.
+However, the ACLE is a collective project that was started a few years ago, and that since then has seen the contribution of many people before it was released as an open source project.

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/en/reference/emoji-key/)):
+Thanks go to these wonderful people ([emoji key](https://allcontributors.org/en/reference/emoji-key/)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->